 About Southern Blight on Beets

 Southern blight is a fungal disease that is scientifically known as Sclerotium rolfsii.
-In addition to beet plants, it can affect over five hundred plants varieties.
+In addition to beet plants, it can affect over five hundred plant varieties.
 Some fruits and vegetables it commonly affects are:

 Southern blight can even affect ornamental plants such as:

 In plants that form fruits on aerial stems, like tomatoes, symptoms of southern blight will first become present on lower stems and foliage.
-These plants can be diagnosed and treated before resulting fruit loss.
+These plants can be diagnosed and treated before resulting in fruit loss.
 However, tuberous vegetables and vegetables that form in the soil, like beets, may not be diagnosed until the vegetables are severely infected.

 Southern Blight Beet Treatment

 There is no guaranteed southern blight treatment once the disease has infected the vegetables.
 At early signs of this disease, you can use fungicides on the plants and the soil around them, but if the vegetables are already distorted and rotting, it is too late.

 Prevention is usually the best course of action.
 Before planting beets in the garden, treat the soil with fungicides.
 This is especially important if you live in a location prone to southern blight or have had southern blight previously.

 Young plants can also be treated with fungicides as soon as they are planted.
 You may want to try new, disease-resistant varieties of beet plants whenever possible.
 Also, always sanitize your garden tools between uses.
 Soil-borne southern blight can be spread from one plant to another from a dirty garden trowel or shovel.